Museum to Go

 Photo: Natalie Bleyl / Illustration: Ulrike Schell (Bikini Kommando)

-Not only women’s evening dresses, but also the uniforms of civil servants used to be decorated with elaborately crafted trimmings.
-These haberdashery items are called »passements«.
-There is a historical connection between music and the production of passements in the Ore Mountains.
-During times where there was no work, men and women were forced to earn money as musicians.
+Not only women's evening dresses, but also the uniforms of civil servants used to be decorated with skilfully crafted trimmings. these haberdashery items are called "trimmings".
+There is a historical connection between music and the production of trimmings in the Ore Mountains.
+When there was no work, men and women were forced to earn money as musicians. on 8 March 2025, a day of trimmings and music took place in the Marienberg mining magazine.